johnalanbrook/prosperon/docs/game.md

 Components cannot be prototyped.
 They are fundamentally tied to the entity they are bound to.

 Entities can be prototyped out.
 What this means is that, when you select an object in the game, you can either make a "subtype" of it, where changes to the object trickle down to the created one, or a "sidetype" of it, which is a total duplicate of the object.
+Javascript handled creating entites with components that have your saved values.

 entity.clone(parent) -> create a subtyped version of the entity entity.dup(parent) -> create a copy of the entity.